hafedEfheij/Portfolio-setup-and-mobile-first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)
+Thanks to microverse for giving me a path to follow in this learning journey.
+Thanks to my mates who walk by me in this journey and share they experiences an knowledge with me, you make this experience more valuable!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

-## ❓ FAQ (OPTIONAL) <a name="faq"></a>
+## ❓ FAQ <a name="faq"></a>

 - **Can I re-use your code?**

-  - Sure, no problem!..
+  - Sure, no problem!

 - **How can I see the project?**

-  - Just clone the repository as expained in the setup section, and open the index.html file in your preferred browser ...
+  - Just clone the repository as expained in the setup section, and open the index.html file in your preferred browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>